NanoComp/meep/doc/docs/Mode_Decomposition.md

 + `flux` is a `dft_flux` object containing the frequency-domain fields on a cross-sectional slice perpendicular to the waveguide axis

 + `eig_vol` is the volume passed to [MPB](https://mpb.readthedocs.io) for the eigenmode calculation; in most cases this will simply be the volume over which the frequency-domain fields are tabulated (i.e. `flux.where`).

 + `bands` is an array of integers corresponding to the mode indices

 + `num_bands` is the length of the `bands` array

 + `parity` is the parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry in the source region.
 If the structure has both $y$ and $z$ mirror symmetry, you can combine more than one of these, e.g. `EVEN_Z + ODD_Y`.
-This is especially useful in 2d simulations to restrict yourself to a desired polarization.
+This is especially useful in 2d simulations to restrict yourself to a desired polarization

-+ `eig_resolution` is the spatial resolution to use in MPB for the eigenmode calculations.
++ `eig_resolution` is the spatial resolution to use in MPB for the eigenmode calculations

 + `eigensolver_tol` is the tolerance to use in the MPB eigensolver.
-MPB terminates when the eigenvalues stop changing to less than this fractional tolerance.
+MPB terminates when the eigenvalues stop changing to less than this fractional tolerance

 + `coeffs` is a user-allocated array of type `std::complex<double>` (shortened to `vector<cdouble>`) of length `2*num_freqs*num_bands` where `num_freqs` is the number of frequencies stored in the `flux` object (equivalent to `flux->Nfreq`) and `num_bands` is the length of the `bands` input array.
 The expansion coefficients for the mode with frequency `nf` and band index `nb`  are stored sequentially as α$^+$, α$^-$ starting at slot `2*nb*num_freqs+nf` of this array